Daniel Ortega: Sandinista revolution and first presidency (1979–1990)

+Indigenous people formed two rebel groups – the Misura and Misurasata, comprising between 500 and 2,000 fighters.
+They were joined in the north by Nicaraguan Democratic Force (FDN) and in the south by former Sandinistas and peasantry who, under the leadership of Edén Pastora, were resisting forced collectivization.
+Ortega's administration took a hard line against opposition to his policies: On 21 February 1981, the Sandinista army killed 7 Miskito Indians and wounded 17 and 10,000 individuals had been moved by 1982.
+Thousands of Indians fled to take refuge across the border in Honduras, and Ortega's government imprisoned 300 in Nicaragua.
+Anthropologist Gilles Bataillon termed this "politics of ethnocide" in Nicaragua.

-In 1980 the Sandinista government launched the massive Nicaraguan Literacy Campaign and said the illiteracy rate fell from 50% to 13% in the span of five months.
+In 1980 the Sandinista government launched the Nicaraguan Literacy Campaign and said the illiteracy rate fell from 50% to 13% in the span of five months.
 Robert F. Arnove said the figures were excessive because many "unteachable" illiterates were omitted from the statistics, and many people declared literate were found to be unable to read or write a simple sentence.
 Richard Kraft said that even if the figures were exaggerated, the "accomplishment is without precedent in educational history".
 In 1980, UNESCO awarded Nicaragua the Nadezhda K. Krupskaya prize in recognition of its efforts.
 The FSLN also focused on improving the Nicaraguan health system, particularly through vaccination campaigns and the construction of public hospitals.
 These actions reduced child mortality by half, to 40 deaths per thousand.
 By 1982, the World Health Organization deemed Nicaragua a model for primary health care.
 During this period, Nicaragua won the UNESCO prize for exceptional health progress.

 In 1981, United States President Ronald Reagan accused the FSLN of joining with Soviet-backed Cuba in supporting Marxist revolutionary movements in other Latin American countries, such as El Salvador.
 People within the Reagan administration authorized the CIA to begin financing, arming and training rebels as anti-Sandinista guerrillas, some of whom were former officers from Somoza's National Guard.
 These were known collectively as the Contras.
-This resulted in one of the largest political scandals in US history, (the Iran–Contra affair).
+This resulted in one of the largest political scandals in US history known as the Iran–Contra affair.
 Oliver North and several members of the Reagan administration defied the Boland Amendment, selling arms to Iran and using the proceeds in order to secretly fund the Contras.